koreindian/concurrency_in_python/README.md

-# pygotham2018_coroutine_talk
+# Python Concurrency Talk
-This repo contains the code snippets and IPython notebook used for this [PyGotham](https://bit.ly/2zhikMH) talk.
+This repo contains the code snippets and IPython notebook used for Safari Online's Concurrency in Python talk.

 Run the notebook locally, restart it and clear all inputs.